Jessie Godderz: Relationship with Tara (2012–2013)

 On October 14, 2012, at Bound for Glory, Godderz made his Impact debut on the main roster as Tara's "Hollywood boyfriend".
-Godderz, billed simply as "Jesse", made his in-ring debut on the November 1 episode of Impact Wrestling, defeating ODB in an intergender match, following interference from Tara.
+Godderz, billed simply as "Jesse," made his in-ring debut on the November 1 episode of Impact Wrestling, defeating ODB in an intergender match, following interference from Tara.
 On the November 8 episode of Impact, Jesse teamed up with Tara in a losing effort to ODB in an intergender handicap match.
 After the match they attacked ODB.
 Jesse made his pay-per-view debut three days later at Turning Point, teaming with Tara in a losing effort to ODB and Eric Young.
 On the following episode of Impact Wrestling, Jesse defeated Young in a singles match.
-The following week, Jesse was pinned by Young in a three-way match, which also included Robbie E and forced Jesse to wear a turkey suit as part of the Thanksgiving theme.
+The following week, Jesse was pinned by Young in a three-way match, which also included Robbie E, and forced to wear a turkey suit as part of the Thanksgiving theme.

 Jesse, now billed as Jessie Godderz, main evented Impact Wrestling for the first time on December 13, losing to Bully Ray despite outside interference from Tara.
 During the next two months, Godderz interfered in Tara's matches, especially ones relating to her title.
 After interfering in Tara's title match with Velvet Sky, Sky gained vengeance on the couple by teaming with James Storm on the January 31, 2013, episode of Impact Wrestling to defeat them in a mix tag team match.
 The following week, Godderz was defeated by Storm in a singles match.